Importing precious metals, coins, jewellery and currency

 Jewellery consisting of gold, silver or platinum does not meet the definition of precious metals in the GST Act.
 Jewellery is not a precious metal in an investment form and not traded at the current market price for precious metals.
 A consignment of imported jewellery with a value of more than AUD1000 is subject to assessment for GST and duty.

-Movements of physical currency
+Movements of monetary instruments including physical currencies

 The Australian Transaction Reports and Analysis Centre (AUSTRAC) oversees the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).